medcomdk/MedCom-FHIR-Communication/docs/assets/documents/070_Governance-for-Terminology.md

 # Governance of Terminologies

-All CodeSystems, ValueSets and ConceptMaps will have a status, version, and a latest changed date.
+All CodeSystems, ValueSets and ConceptMaps will have a status, and a latest changed date.
 The status indicates if the CodeSystems, ValueSets or ConceptMaps is draft, active, or retired.
 If the status is active the terminology is ready for use.

-There may be multiple versions of the same CodeSystems, ValueSets or ConceptMaps, but only one will be active.
-Version and date will together indicate the newest version.
-Under the ‘Previous versions’ the historical changes to the CodeSystems, ValueSets or ConceptMaps can be seen [Work in progress].

 No updates will be made without consulting relevant working groups beforehand.